imi-bigpicture/wsidicom/README.md

 - AnnotationGroupCollection
     Represents a collection of AnnotationGroups.
 All the groups have the same frame of reference, i.e. annotations are from the same wsi stack.
 - AnnotationGroup
     Represents a group of annotations.
-All annotations in the group are of the same type (e.g. PointAnnotation), have the same label, description and category and classification.
-The category and classifications are codes that are used to define the annotated feature.
+All annotations in the group are of the same type (e.g. PointAnnotation), have the same label, description and category and type.
+The category and type are codes that are used to define the annotated feature.
 A good resource for working with codes is avaiable [here](https://qiicr.gitbook.io/dcmqi-guide/opening/coding_schemes).
 - Annotation
     Represents a annotation.
 An Annotation has a geometry (currently Point, Polyline, Polygon) and an optional list of Measurements.
 - Measurement